 Another solution that startups and SMBs can benefit from is Panoply.
 The product shows that innovative software doesn’t have to come from Silicon Valley.
 The service from Tel Aviv presents itself as a “Smart Data Warehouse” that brings ETL tools and a data warehouse solution to a common denominator.

 This means that users can not only connect different data sources and extract and transform data automatically.
 They also can store it directly in Panoply.
-The extracted data can be used to create configurable data tables that are ready for immediate use.
+You can use the extracted data to create configurable data tables that are ready for immediate use.
 Therefore, users who choose Panoply don’t need to export data to Redshift, BigQuery, or another data warehouse.
 In addition, it integrates with popular BI tools, like Bime or Tableau software, to evaluate data.
 Monthly prices start at around $250 (25 million rows and 12.5 GB of storage).

 Xplenty is another professional ETL solution that also comes from Tel Aviv.
 Larger companies with higher security and compliance requirements can use enterprise-class solutions such as Talend, Matillion, Nexla, and Adeptia.